sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/config_doc.md

 Determines which of the nonlinear cg methods shall be used.
 Available are

-- 'FR' : The Fletcher-Reeves method
+- `FR` : The Fletcher-Reeves method

-- 'PR' : The Polak-Ribiere method
+- `PR` : The Polak-Ribiere method

-- 'HS' : The Hestenes-Stiefel method
+- `HS` : The Hestenes-Stiefel method

-- 'DY' : The Dai-Yuan method
+- `DY` : The Dai-Yuan method

-- 'HZ' : The Hager-Zhang method
+- `HZ` : The Hager-Zhang method

     cg_periodic_restart = False